Tap here to get 5 Secrets to Stress Free Dinners

 • Rub the pork rub liberally into the ribs.
 You may have some left over.
 For best results, refrigerate after rubbing for 4 to 8 hours (or overnight) before slow cooking.

 • Cook the ribs on low for 8 to 9 hours.
-(Read our thoughts on cooking on high in the post.)
-Remove from the slow cooker, tent for 10 minutes, and cut to serve.
+(See note 3) Remove from the slow cooker, tent for 10 minutes, and cut to serve.
 Serve with additional BBQ sauce.

 Notes